 Keeping Your Dog Comfortable

 Bladder stones can be an uncomfortable condition that can make your sweet pup feel pretty bad.
-The best you can do is be aware of treatments and prevention to make sure you can get them through it as smoothly as possible and keep those pesky stones from coming back.
+The best you can do is be aware of treatments and prevention to make sure you can get them through this as smoothly as possible and keep those pesky stones from coming back.
 If you want to help your dog deal with bladder stones’ side effects, be sure to consider the benefits of CBD oil.
 Available as oil or treats, CBD may help keep your furry friend comfortable and calm while you weather this storm.
+Learn more bout finding the right CBD dosage for your pup in our guide.